 The fan engagement aspect largely involves the fantasy gaming sites, IPL Teams and any other celebrity imports, primarily Bollywood and so on.
-Given the private nature of the data involving fan engagement, the large part of the post is about performance analysis data.
+The private nature of the data involves fan engagement but the large part of the post is about performance analysis data.

 Before you can play around with the data, the first question is where do you get it.
-Given the game’s similarity with Baseball which has a whole branch of analytics called Sabermetrics, analytics for Cricket is still very early stages.
+Having similarity with Baseball which has a whole branch of analytics called Sabermetrics, Cricket analytics is still in very early stages.

 There are a couple of Sabermetrics courses online which should be able to give an idea or impetus around getting started with Cricket Analytics.
-How to define KPIs, think about performance analysis in general.
+How to define KPIs and think about performance analysis in general.

 - Sabermetrics 101: Introduction to Baseball Analytics

 There are only a few books on the subject with a couple of them being by Tiniam V Ganesh.

 - Cricket analytics with cricketr: Third edition

 - Operational Research Applied to Sports (OR Essentials)

 These are some blogs you can refer to get an idea about the work already done.
 The approaches that were taken and the challenges with analysis and otherwise.